elixirical/sargasso/README.md

 ## Requirements

-Sargasso is built using [Vue](https://vuejs.org/), [Boardgame.io](https://boardgame.io/), and whatever other library I haphazardly tack on because it has useful functionality with no regard to bloat.
+Sargasso is built using [React](https://reactjs.org/), [Boardgame.io](https://boardgame.io/), and whatever other library I haphazardly tack on because it has useful functionality with no regard to bloat.

 ## Disclaimer

 I have no affiliation whatsoever with Shipwreck Arcana or Meromorph games, who are the legal owners of this property.
 I simply enjoy the game.
-If you enjoy the game as well, please buy a [physical copy](https://www.meromorphgames.com/shop/shipwreck-arcana) to support the original publishers.
+If you find yourself enjoying the game as well, please buy a [physical copy](https://www.meromorphgames.com/shop/shipwreck-arcana) to support the original authors and publishers.
 I will gladly take down this github repository if asked to by Meromorph Games!